What the US can do to deter a wider war in the Middle East

 Republican members of Congress have criticized the Biden-Harris administration for appeasing Iran, to the detriment of the region, and see this as an opportunity to take a stronger stance of deterrence.

-Sen. Marco Rubio of Florida, the top Republican on the Senate Intelligence Committee, told NBC’s “Meet the Press” on Sunday that Israel wiping out Hezbollah’s senior leadership, including Mr. Nasrallah, “is a service to humanity.”
+“While I appreciate the administration’s positioning of military assets in the region to support Israel, there is much more that needs to be done to defeat these adversaries,” said Rep. Michael McCaul, chair of the House Foreign Affairs committee, recommending expedited arms transfers and sanctions.
+“It is abundantly clear that after its April missile attack, Iran was not deterred.”

-But like Hamas in Gaza, Hezbollah embeds itself in cities.
+Like Hamas in Gaza, Hezbollah embeds itself in cities.
 So taking it out means harming civilians, too.
 That has sparked global opprobrium against Israel, even as the Israeli military says it strives to minimize casualties.

 U.S. Secretary of State Anthony Blinken said that while Israel unquestionably has the right to defend itself from terrorist organizations, how it does so matters.

-Note: Editor’s note: This story has been updated with news of Iran’s missile strike against Israel, and responses from U.S. officials.